RedisLabs/redislabs-docs/content/rs/administering/database-operations/slave-ha.md

 ## Configuring High Availability for Slave Shards

-You can enable slave HA using rladmin or using the REST API either for:
+You can enable slave HA using rladmin or using the REST API.
+Slave HA can be enabled or disabled at the cluster and database levels:

-- Cluster - All databases in the cluster use slave HA
+- Enabled for the cluster - All databases in the cluster use slave HA
-- Database - Only the specified database uses slave HA
+- Enabled for the database - The specified database uses slave HA if it is also enabled for the cluster

-By default, slave HA is set to disabled at the cluster level and enabled at the database level, with the cluster level overriding, so that:
+By default, slave HA is disabled for the cluster and enabled for the databases so that:

 - To enable slave HA for all databases in the cluster - Enable slave HA for the cluster
 - To enable slave HA for only specified databases in the cluster:
     1. Enable slave HA for the cluster
-    1. Disable slave HA for the databases for which you do not want slave HA enabled
+    2. Disable slave HA for the databases for which you do not want slave HA enabled

 To enable slave HA for a cluster using rladmin, run: